Mythical Games launches private beta for Blankos Block Party on November 17

 Mythical Games is launching a private beta on November 17 for Blankos Block Party, a multiplayer open-world platforming game.

 It’s a game to watch closely because Los Angeles-based Mythical Games is using the decentralized digital ledger technology of blockchain to build games.
 With this, players can be verified as owners of a piece of a game.
-The company calls these digital ecosystems built around player-owned economies.
+The company calls these digital ecosystems built around player-owned economies, which means players can permanently own what they create or purchase inside the game.
 And Blankos Block Party, developed with Third Kind Games, is one of the first to use the blockchain tech.

 Players can start a collection of digital vinyl toys which are based the characters in the game, and they can create their own levels and minigames inside the world.
 Folks can now purchase a Founder’s Pack, starting at $25, to receive exclusive and limited in-game content, as well as guaranteed priority access to the game’s private beta and Founder’s status both in Discord and in-game.